Next round of exchange: Semester 1, 2022. Applications close: 10 May 2021.

 To help you understand your study plan, we have created a 13 minute How To video:

 Some La Trobe courses with limited exchange options:

 - Health Science students: Please make an appointment to speak with your Course/ Discipline Coordinator about which La Trobe subjects you can replace overseas.
 Find your Course/Discipline Coordinator by searching your course in the current Handbook.

 - Podiatry students: Can study at Glasgow Caledonian University, Scotland, during semester one in third year.

-Social Work students: Can study at Malmo University, Sweden, during second semester of second year or an overseas Clinical placement later in your degree.
+- Social Work students: Can study at Malmo University, Sweden, during semester two of second year or an overseas Clinical placement later in your degree.

 - Nursing & Midwifery students: Nursing can study at University of Edinburgh, Scotland, during semester two of second year.
 Midwifery students can study at Malmo University, Sweden, during semester two of third year.
 Please refer your LMS for information as Partner options may change.
 Overseas Short Programs (one subject) are also available.